SlimeKnights/slimeknights.github.io/docs/json/results.md

     * {% include field.html name="nbt" type="string" %} NBT for the item stack, represented as a string.
 If unset, the output has no NBT.
 </div>

 Note that some contexts using fluid stacks disallow empty fluid stacks, in which case an `amount` of 0 or a `fluid` of `minecraft:empty` will cause a parsing error.
-In addition, some contexts will ignore the output NBT entirely, causing those fields to be ignored.
+In addition, some contexts will ignore the output NBT entirely, causing those fields to be ignored (most notably recipes in 1.18 and before).

 ## Fluid Output
 <div class="hatnote">Upcoming 1.20</div>